 Editor instruction: change the 7th, 8th and 9th paragraphs as follows

 The HC’s/non-AP’s MLME transmits an ADDTS Response frame containing this TSPEC or Extended DBand TSPEC and status.
 The encoding of the ResultCode values to Status Code field values is defined in Table 8-36.
 The PCP/AP shall transmit the ADDTS Response frame to the STAs identified as source and destination AID of the Extended DBand TSPEC contained in the ADDTS Request frame, if the ADDTS Request it is sent by a non-PCP/non-AP STA.
-If the ResultCode is SUCCESS, the PCP/AP shall announce the creation of the TS by including the TS schedule in the Extended Schedule element transmitted in the DBand Beacon frame or Announce frame.
+If the ResultCode is SUCCESS, the PCP/AP shall announce the creation of the allocation by returning the nonzero Allocation ID in the TSPEC element returned in the ADDTS Response frame, and also by including the allocation schedule in the Extended Schedule element transmitted in the DBand Beacon frame or Announce frame.

 The non-AP STA MAC receives this management frame and cancels its ADDTS timer.
 It generates an MLME-ADDTS.confirm primitive to its SME containing the TSPEC or Extended DBand TSPEC and status.